-The 24-line GPIO are separated into three ports: Port A, Port B and Port C. High nibble (bit[7...4]), and low nibble (bit[3...0]) of each port can be programmed individually to be either inputs or outputs.
+The 24-line GPIO are separated into three ports: Port A, Port B and Port C. Port A and Port B can be programmed to be either input or output ports.
+Port C can be separated into high bit (PC4-PC7) and low bit (PC0-PC3), and both high bit and low bit ports can be programmed for input or output.
 Upon system startup or reset, all the GPIO pins are reset to high impedance inputs.